BarbourSmith/Tutorial/README.md

 ## Molecules can have names too

-One last useful tool to know about is the shrinkwrap atom
+Another useful tool to know about is the shrink wrap atom.
+It essentially "shrink wraps" multiple 2D shapes into one

 The area in the lower right corner of the screen contains information about the currently selected atom.
 Some values may be editable if you click on them